Frequently Asked Questions

 Weekly- for non Intensive modality.
 Just like getting to know someone in everyday life, building a strong therapeutic relationship takes time and is a foundation of trust, essential for our work together.

-What is the “intensive” modality?
+What is the “Intensive” modality?

 Some of you may prefer to do trauma-focused therapy all at once rather than doing it bit by bit each week.
 Naturally, Intensives bring relief faster.
 Unlike shorter weekly therapies, which is often 45-50 minute long, at least three hours of session time is observed for Intensives.
 Intensives can be a half day or full day on consecutive days, depending on your needs and inclination.
 More about Intensives.